orca-li/irmx/README.md

 <h2>Description </h2>

 `irmx` is a set of console programs.
 It is also similar to the QEMU emulation program.
-The program is currently under development.
+The program has its own settings that can be changed.
+It is currently under development.
 Inside it includes the following routines:

 - Disassembly